SunnyViewTech/docs/my-website/docs/Integration/gloves.md

 ## Import the Rokoko plugin

-Next, we import the downloaded Rokoko plugin.
-After importing it, we will get the following shader error, let's ignore them.
+Import the downloaded Rokoko plugin.
+After importing, you may encounter shader errors¡ªthese can be ignored.

 ![](../img/image7.png#center)

-Select RokokoPluginExampleScene_CustomActors in the Rokoko/Scenes directory, right-click on it, and select Open Scene Additive in the menu.
+In the Rokoko/Scenes directory, select **RokokoPluginExampleScene_CustomActors**, right-click on it, and select **Open Scene Additive**.

 ![](../img/image8.png#center)